roo-oliv/injectable/CONTRIBUTING.rst

 Keep in mind that a clear, well organized and readable code is better than a magical, tricky and hard-to-follow code.

-Keep your code [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliant.
+Run ``make black`` to auto-format your code to this project's style guidelines and run ``make checks`` to ensure there are no linter issues.

-While documentation in the form of docstrings are encouraged, code comments are discouraged.
+While documentation in the form of docstrings are encouraged, code comments are often discouraged.
 If your code is so cryptic that you need a comment to clarify it, then there may be a better way of writing it so the code speaks for itself in a clear way.

+Nevertheless, open a Pull Request and it will receive feedback and be reviewed thoroughly.